markjprice/cs13net9/docs/errata/improvements.md

 In the last bullet I wrote, "bob has a value of `null` and 4 bytes of memory have been allocated in stack memory.
 No heap memory has been allocated for the object."

 In the next edition, I will change this to say that the size of the reference is typically 4 bytes on a 32-bit system and 8 bytes on a 64-bit system, corresponding to the size of a memory pointer.
 I cover this in more detail in an online-only section here: https://github.com/markjprice/cs13net9/blob/main/docs/ch06-memory.md.

+# Page 137 - Why you should always use braces with if statements

+> Thanks to **Quest o()xx[{:::::::::::::::>** / `_guts` in the book's Discord channel for asking a question on May 14, 2025 that prompted this improvement.

+In the next edition, I will add a note to say that a block is zero or more statements enclosed in `{ }`.
+The C# specification refers to blocks as a **compound statements**.
+They are what allows multiple statements to be grouped together wherever a single statement is expected.

+All C# keywords like `if`, `else`, `while`, and `for` can use either a single statement without braces or one or more statements wrapped in braces known as an **embedded statement**.
+A block or compound statement is one kind of embedded statement, and a single statement without braces is another kind of embedded statement.

+It is clearer to always use braces for embedded statements for all keywords that allow them, note just `if` statements, so that is my recommendation.

+> From the C# Language Specification (v7.3 and later): An *embedded statement* is a statement used as a substatement of a control statement.
+It can be a block or a single statement.

 # Page 152 - Working with jagged arrays